Osteopathy Board of Australia - 2024/25 annual summary

 Local

-Regular separate meetings were held with AOAC, the Osteopathy Council of New South Wales and OA.
-These meetings were mainly virtual.
+Regular, mainly virtual, meetings were held separately with the AOAC, the Osteopathy Council of New South Wales and Osteopathy Australia.

-Three newsletters were sent to registered osteopaths and students, and we published social media posts on various issues and events such as World Osteopathic Healthcare Week in April.
-A short social media post celebrating 45 years of osteopathy regulation in Australia was viewed 5,000 times.
+Two newsletters were sent to registered osteopaths and students, and the Board published social media posts on various issues and events such as World Osteopathic Healthcare Week in April.
+Educational video resources were also published, featuring Board members speaking about key registration and practice topics.
+Regular messaging about private indemnity insurance (PII) resulted in fewer practitioners failing to maintain their PII in 2024/25.

 International

-The Chairs, Executive Officer and Registrars of the Board, the Osteopathy Council of New Zealand and the UK’s General Osteopathic Council met regularly during the year, either virtually or in association with the 2023 Osteopathic International Alliance (OIA) conference in London.
-The OIA conference is the annual meeting for osteopathy regulators and associations from across the world, and planning is underway for the next OIA conference to be held in Sydney in October 2024.
+The Chair, Executive Officer and Registrars of the Board, the Osteopathic Council of New Zealand and the UK’s General Osteopathic Council met regularly during the year, either virtually or in association with the 2024 Osteopathic International Alliance (OIA) conference in Sydney.
+The OIA conference is the annual meeting for osteopathy regulators, educators and associations from across the world, and the local setting provided the Board with a chance to showcase how Australian osteopathy regulators lead by example.

 Associate Professor Paul Orrock, Chair